Wjmoore32001/EzyReadComics/docs/development-log.md

 * Find local `ComicVolume` rows missing useful details
 * Fetch Comic Vine volume detail records for those incomplete local volumes
-* Fill missing publisher, date added, date last updated, name, and URL data
+* Fill available missing publisher, date added, date last updated, name, and URL data

 Important behavior:

 * Database-driven instead of date-scan-driven
 * Does not use `ComicVineDateScan`
-* Avoids repeated work because completed volumes no longer match the incomplete-volume query
+* Avoids repeated date-scan work because the database itself acts as the queue
+* Uses a per-run volume limit
+* Supports dry runs

 This command is the volume detail filler/hydrator.

+Later, the incomplete-volume criteria were adjusted so a missing publisher alone does not cause repeated volume detail requests.

 ## 2026-06-28 — Corrected `backfill_issues.py`